Alluxio/alluxio/docs/en/api/FS-API.md

 [Hadoop-Compatible Java Client](#Hadoop-Compatible-Java-Client), which wraps the Alluxio Java Client to implement the Hadoop API.

+Alluxio also provides a [POSIX API]({{ '/en/api/FUSE-API.html' | relativize_url }}) after mounting
+Alluxio as a local FUSE volume.

 By setting up an Alluxio Proxy, users can also interact with Alluxio through a REST API similar to the Filesystem API.
-The REST API currently has language bindings for Go and Python.
+The REST API is currently used for the Go and Python language bindings.

-A third option is to interact with Alluxio through its S3 API.
+A fourth option is to interact with Alluxio through its S3 API.
 Users can interact using the same S3 clients used for AWS S3 operations.
 This makes it easy to change existing S3 workloads to use Alluxio.

 * Table of Contents
 {:toc}

-## Java Client
+# Java Client

 Alluxio provides access to data through a filesystem interface.
 Files in Alluxio offer write-once
 semantics: they become immutable after they have been written in their entirety and cannot be read